christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 expectations?
 The reason is that this allows a user to set up the default expectations in a mock object's constructor or the test fixture's set-up phase and then customize the mock by writing more specific expectations in the test body.
-So, if you have two expectations on the same method, you want to put the one with more specific matchers **after** the other, or the more specific rule would be shadowed by the more general one that comes after it.
+So, if you have two expectations on the same target, you want to put the one with more specific matchers **after** the other, or the more specific rule would be shadowed by the more general one that comes after it.

-**Tip:** It is very common to start with a catch-all expectation for a method and `Times(AnyNumber())` (omitting arguments, or with `_` for all arguments, if overloaded).
-This makes any calls to the method expected.
+**Tip:** It is very common to start with a catch-all expectation for a target and `Times(AnyNumber())` (omitting arguments, or with `_` for all arguments, if overloaded).
+This makes any calls to the target expected.
 This is not necessary for methods that are not mentioned at all (these are "uninteresting"), but is useful for methods that have some expectations, but for which other calls are ok.
 See